-This year, the nation was devastated with many incidents both major and minor involving fire, the destruction and the loss of many lives!
+This year, the nation was devastated with many incidents both major and minor involving fire, destruction and the loss of many lives!

 Many helpless victims were unable to leave the area in time to save themselves and while many burnt to death, others jumped off to escape the torment of burning to death.

-The many tragic fire incidents is nothing short of a wake-up call for us – people of Bangladesh to educate ourselves on this issue.
+The many tragic fire incidents are nothing short of a wake-up call for us – people of Bangladesh to educate ourselves on this issue.
 We need to learn about all the fire safety for our homes and our workplaces to protect ourselves and others around us.

 Indeed, this is true!